The Clyde Walkway Restored at Mauldslie Woods

-The project is part of the Heritage Lottery Fund supported Clyde and Avon Valley Landscape Partnership (CAVLP), with support from Scottish Natural Heritage (SNH) and South Lanarkshire Council.
+The project is part of the Heritage Lottery Fund and LEADER supported Clyde and Avon Valley Landscape Partnership (CAVLP), with support from Scottish Natural Heritage (SNH) and South Lanarkshire Council.
 It has seen the re-establishment of well over a kilometre of footpath.

 This important work has significantly improved the access for 1.3km around the main entranceway at Mauldslie Bridge for the wide range of path users which include pedestrians, cyclists and horse riders.
 This includes access for the community of Law, wider access for the community to the Clyde Walkway was improved via the Law to Mauldslie Clyde Walkway Community Links maintenance project in 2016.